Camponotus maculatus – Colony with queen and workers

 Feed : Nectar, sugar water, fresh insects, protein liquid

-Humidity : Hunting area: Ambient humidity (30-50%) Nest : 1 part always very humid and 1 dry part, about half of the nest.
-However, a waterer seems to compensate for a dry nest (at your own risk).
+Humidity : Hunting area: Ambient humidity (30-50%).
+Nest : One part must always be very humid, and the other part dry, approximately half the nest.
+However, a water dish seems to compensate for a dry nest (at your own risk).

-Hibernation: Reduces its pace in winter.
-A period of 2 or 3 months at reduced temperature (about 15°C) is recommended.
+Hibernation: It slows down its growth rate in winter.
+A period of 2 or 3 months at a reduced temperature (around 15°C) is recommended.

 Type of natural nest: Builds its nest in the ground, under stones or in dead wood.

-Type of artificial nest: Any type of nest large enough, compatible with anthills Ant farming
+Type of artificial nest: Any type of nest large enough, compatible with Fourmiculture

 Nest size: Chamber height of 8mm or more.
-Start with a nest small enough to reduce stress.
+Start with a fairly small nest to reduce stress.

 Plants: No particular interaction.
 Avoid the use of substrate for plants.